 Address: Autopista Palma-Inca, km 7,1 07141 Marratxí, Majorca, Islas Baleares Spain

-Perlas Majorica is an authorized shop for the traditional Majorcan Pearl.
-The producers offer a decade's guarantee for their pearls, which come in different shapes and sizes.
+Perlas Majorica is an authorised shop for the traditional Majorcan Pearl.
+The shop offers a decade's guarantee for their pearls, which are available in different shapes and sizes.

 Address: Carrer de Jaume II, 36 07001 Palma, Islas Baleares, Spain

-Mercat de L'Olivar is the local and main food market in Palma.
+Mercat de L'Olivar is the primary food market in Palma.
 It sells traditional, fresh produce as well as imported goods.
-The large and lively area of the market is divided into two segments: fish and seafood are sold in one building while meats, cheeses and produce in the other.
-The market is open from Monday to Saturday and it also has a supermarket, shopping arcade and entertainment facilities such as library and playroom.
+The large and lively market is divided into two segments: fish and seafood are sold in one building while meats, cheeses, and produce in the other.
+The market is open from Monday to Saturday, and it also has a supermarket, shopping arcade and entertainment facilities such as a library and playroom.

 Address: Plaça de l'Olivar, 4, 07002 Palma, Islas Baleares, Spain